Non Alcoholic Drinks at Bar

 Refreshing and effortlessly cool, the Arnold Palmer is a staple among the best non alcoholic drinks to order at a bar.
 It is made by combining half iced tea and half lemonade, it strikes the perfect balance between tart and smooth.

-If you want to make it your own, here are a few ways to customize when looking for non alcoholic drinks to order at a bar:
+If you want to order it, here are a few ways to customize when looking for non alcoholic drinks to order at a bar:

 • Ask for sweet tea if you prefer a smoother, southern-style sip.